nlip-project/security_guidelines/README.md

 This section supports business imperatives that NLIP agents and services are: traceable across multi-agent chains; auditable for compliance and forensic needs; cost-aware to prevent budget overruns; and secure against data leakage and anomalous behavior.

-- NLIP-Trace-ID header propagated across agent chain.
+- Propagate W3C Trace Context (traceparent, tracestate) across the agent chain.
 This enables end-to-end traceability for debugging, cost attribution, and anomaly detection.
-- Structured JSON logs to SIEM; encrypted at rest; 30-day retention for centralized monitoring and alerting.
+- Structured JSON logs to SIEM; encrypted at rest; default retention 30 days.
+Optional 90 or 180-day tiers ONLY when explicitly enabled for forensics/legal hold.
 - Distributed trace sampling one to five percent; ensuring observability without compromising performance.
 - PII and secret scrubbing hooks on log and trace emit.
 This prevents accidental data leakage and supports compliance with privacy regulations.
 - Real-time anomaly detection on trace spans (unexpected tool or cost spike) enables rapid investigation.
 - Merkle-root signed batch every 24 hours (optional sub-minute); provides tamper-evident audit trails for forensic integrity.
-- Integrate with tools like Splunk or Datadog; providing dashboards, alerting, log search, and cost visulization.
+- Integrate with tools like Splunk or Datadog; providing dashboards, alerting, log search, and cost visualization.
-- Cost metrics `nlip_inference_cost_usd_total`, `nlip_prompt_tokens_total`; support budget tracking, cost optimization, and chargeback models.
+- Emit nlip_inference_cost_usd_total and nlip_prompt_tokens_total; alert on >200% of rolling 7-day baseline OR absolute spend breach per tenant/route (configurable).
-- Define SOC KPIs: MTTD < 5 min for token-aud mismatch; MTTR < 30 min for revoked credential redeploy (clock starts at first security-team acknowledgement).
+- Define SOC KPIs: MTTD < 5 min for token-aud mismatch; MTTR < 30 min for revoked credential redeploy (clock starts at first security-team acknowledgment).

 ### 4.7 Incident Response Hooks

 This section provides guidance how to detect, contain, and remediate security incidents in real time, with automation and cross-functional coordination.

 - CACAO (Collaborative Automated Course of Action Operations) playbooks for common incident types: PI-001: Prompt Injection, SCP-002: Supply Chain Compromise, DoS-003: Denial of Service, and INV-004: Credential Inversion or misuse.
 These playbooks define automated and manual steps for detection, containment, and recovery.
+See Annex A for JSON examples of each.
 - Incident logs and forensic data are stored in write-once buckets with Merkle-root signing for integrity.
 PII redaction is applied based on jurisdictional requirements (e.g., GDPR, CCPA).
+- Before containment actions that alter state, snapshot affected logs/artifacts into an immutable bucket ("forensic freeze") and record Merkle root.
 - Extend CACAO to push revocation events into Okta/AAD and cloud-WAF ACLs automatically.
 This enables real-time credential invalidation and traffic blocking.
 - Record triage SLA for prompt-injection incidents: containment < 15 min; full remediation < 4 h.
 These SLAs are tracked in the SOC dashboard and tied to security team acknowledgment timestamps.
 - Conduct regular cross-functional tabletop exercises (involving legal, compliance, SRE, communications) to simulate incident scenarios, validate CACAO playbooks, and refine incident runbooks before live deployment.

 ### 4.8 AI Agent Lifecycle Management

 AI Agent Lifecycle Management refers to the end-to-end governance of AI agents.
-This lifecycle ensures agents are: designed ethically developed securely; deployed responsibly; monitored continuously; decommissioned cleanly.
+This lifecycle ensures agents are: designed ethically, developed securely; deployed responsibly; monitored continuously; decommissioned cleanly.
 It mirrors traditional software lifecycle management but is adapted for agentic AI, which introduces unique challenges like autonomy, tool orchestration, and contextual reasoning.

 - Define phases: Design, development, deployment, monitoring, decommissioning.
 - **Controls:** Secure decommissioning (data wipe, key revocation); version control for agents; ethical reviews at design.
 - **TCO Considerations:** Estimate costs for controls (e.g., sandboxing adds 20-30% cloud spend); tiered implementation model.

-### 4.9 OAuth & Token-Hardening Sequence Reference (Appendix D excerpt)
+### 4.9 OAuth & Token-Hardening Sequence Reference

 The following diagram provides a visual and procedural breakdown of a secure OAuth 2.1 flow using best-practice enhancements.